tst-irfan/rest_go/README.md

 ---

-<p align="center"> A simple GO REST API with Gin and Gorm
+<p align="center"> The easiest way to build a REST API with Go
     <br>
 </p>